Anyone who has been in the crypto space long enough will remember the madness around Initial Coin Offerings (ICOs) in 2017.

-The other relevant difference between the two offerings was also compliance with regulatory governance.
+Another relevant difference between the two offerings was also compliance with regulatory governance.

-ICOs were able to bypass strict governance regulation with the claim that their utility token would give users access to the native platform or decentralized applications (DApps).
+ICOs were able to bypass strict governance regulations with the claim that their utility token would give users access to the native platform or decentralized applications (DApps).
 Therefore, they argued that the coin purpose was usage and not investment.

 While ICOs and STOs are still in use, although ICOs have lost their initial appeal to investors, we have recently seen the emergence of a new concept, mainly unique to the crypto space: Initial Exchange Offering (IEO).

 One of the first successful IEOs ever experienced was conducted by Binance, which describes IEOs as follows: